 Glenn has been asthma and drug free ever since.
-This life-changing experience inspired him to turn his back on a 25-year career in mineral exploration and train as a Buteyko practitioner to help promote this revolutionary approach to health and wellness.
+This life-changing experience inspired him to turn his back on a 25-year career in mineral exploration and train as a Buteyko practitioner to help promote this self-management approach to health and wellness.
 He now runs the Buteyko Breathing Clinic in Freemans Bay, Auckland, teaching both basic breathing skills and the Buteyko technique.
-Glenn set up his clinic primarily to treat asthma but his practice has expanded to include a wide range of breathing related disorders including snoring, sleep apnoea, insomnia and stress-related conditions.
+Glenn set up his clinic primarily to help people with asthma but his practice has expanded to include a wide range of breathing related disorders including snoring, sleep apnoea, insomnia, hay fever, COPD, chronic fatigue and stress-related conditions.

-Those who think Glenn may be some sort of 'natural health crank' may draw comfort from the eight published studies to date of the Buteyko technique for asthma, including two in New Zealand.
+Those who think Glenn may be some sort of 'natural health crank' may draw comfort from the more than 12 published studies to date of the Buteyko technique for asthma.
+Two of these were carried out in New Zealand.
 These have shown staggering reductions in both reliever and preventer medication.
 This is achieved without loss of lung function.
 Medication reduction is matched by significant improvements in asthma symptoms.
 These studies all recognise the safety of the Buteyko Method as a complementary technique that compliments conventional asthma management.